-Another research done 43-44 in which lotus-like superhydrophobic copper substrates were fabricated without any chemical modification.
-The process relies on inducing roughness on copper plates by the method of electroplating.
+Another study created lotus-like superhydrophobic copper substrates without chemically modifying.
+This process was based on roughing copper plates via the electroplating method.43-44

-The superhydrophobic surfaces are of great interest in current daily life as well as industrial processes such as textile, cleaning, and corrosion protection.
-45-47 The natural structure of lotus leaves with its nanoscale effects became an inspiration for forming such surfaces for several purposes.
+The application of superhydrophobic surfaces are widely used in modern daily life as well as for uses in industrial processes such as textiles, cleaning, and corrosion protection.
+45-47 The natural structure of lotus leaves with its nanoscale effects became an inspiration for forming superhydrophobic surfaces for several purposes.

 2.2.2.1 Converting Copper Plate Surface to Hydrophobic One- Lab Experiment

-The leaves of lotus plant, its superhydrophobic and its roughness structure based on branch-like nanostructures, is considered an introduction and basis for laboratory activity in which the students convert hydrophilic copper plate to hydrophobic one as an imitation of the structure of lotus leaves.
-44 The experiment composed of two steps, firstly, forming roughness copper plate, secondly, coating the surface of copper plate by hydrophobic material.
-During the lab activity, students could be amazed by comparing wettability of copper plate in three different situations, before copper plate, after inducing roughness, and after coating with hydrophobic material.
+Lotus plant leaves and their superhydrophobic, rough surfaces based on branch-like nanostructures can be introduced as a laboratory activity.
+Here students convert hydrophilic copper plates to become hydrophobic in order to imitate lotus leaf structures.44 The experiment consists of two steps.
+In the first step copper plates are roughed and the second step involves coating the surface of the copper plate with hydrophobic material.
+During this activity, students can compare the wettability of the copper plate in three different situations: before roughing the copper plate; after roughing; and after coating with hydrophobic material.
+The experimental procedure is described below.

-Experiment procedure:
+Experimental procedure

-Materials: copper plates (2 x 2 cm2), aqueous solution of 2.0 M NaOH, aqueous solution of 1.0 M K2S2O8, 5 mM ethanol solution of dodecanoic acid, and acetone.
+Materials: Copper plates (2 × 2 cm2), aqueous solution of 2.0 M NaOH, aqueous solution of 1.0 M K2S2O8, 5 mM ethanol solution of dodecanoic acid, and acetone.

-Step 1: converting flat surface of copper plate to rough surface

-copper plates are immersed in an aqueous solution of 2.0 M NaOH and 0.1 M K2S2O8 at room temperature for 20 min.
-Then the copper plates are taken out of the solution, rinsed thoroughly with water, and dried in air.

-This process converts the copper plate surface to be rough by forming nanowires of copper hydroxides with interconnected architectures that cover the copper surface.
+Step 1: Roughing the copper plate surface – Immerse copper plates into an aqueous solution of 2.0 M NaOH and 0.1 M K2S2O8 at room temperature for 20 min.
+Take the copper plates out the solution and rinse them thoroughly with water.
+Air dry.
+This process roughens the copper plate surface by creating copper hydroxide nanowires with interconnected architectures that cover the copper surface.

-Step 2: immersing the copper plate that obtained in step one in 5 mM ethanol solution of dodecanoic acid for another 20 min to form a self-assembled monolayer of copper carboxylate.
-Finally, the resulting copper plates are rinsed with acetone and dried in air.
+Step 2: Coating the surface of the copper plate with hydrophobic material – Immerse the copper plate from step one into 5 mM ethanol solution of dodecanoic acid for another 20 min.
+This process creates/applies a self-assembled monolayer of copper carboxylate.
+Rinse the copper plates with acetone.
+Air dry.

-2.2.3 Coating with Nano-The Magic Sand
+2.2.3 Coating with Nano :The Magic Sand

-When teaching chemistry, materials could be classified into two main categories, hydrophilic and hydrophobic.
-Hydrophilic materials are defined as materials that interact with water, in the other hand, hydrophobic materials repel water molecules and do not interact with it, this is attributed to the differential in the chemical structure of materials.
+When teaching chemistry, materials can be categorized according to their hydrophobic properties as being either hydrophilic or hydrophobic.
+Hydrophilic materials are defined as materials that attract water.
+Hydrophobic materials repel water molecules.
+The differing chemical structures are what define if a material is hydrophilic or hydrophibic.
 48

-The activity of “Magic Sand” is considered very interesting and exciting example of hydrophilic and hydrophobic materials, and how nanoscale materials affect dramatically surface properties.

-Regular sand is made of hydrophilic materials that are strongly attracted to water molecules.
-This phenomenon is clearly observed on the beach when sand gets wet by sea water and turns into mud.
-By nanotechnology, scientists coated natural sand grains with silicon-based compounds that have two ends in its structure, one hydrophilic end that attracted to the sand grains and the other is hydrophobic which exhibit a nanoscale hydrophobic layer over each grain of sand.
-This layer converts natural sand from strongly attracting water molecules to strongly repelling it.
-49
+The Magic Sand activity can demonstrate examples of hydrophilic and hydrophobic materials along with how nanoscale materials affect surface properties.
+Standard sand types are made of hydrophilic materials that are strongly attracted to water molecules.
+This phenomenon is clearly observed at the beach when sand becomes wet with sea water and it turns into mud.
+Scientists can use nanotechnological means to coat natural sand grains with silicon-based compounds.
+This silicon-based compound can possess a hydrophilic end on one side and a nanoscale sized hydrophobic end on the other.
+The hydrophilic end would attract the sand grains.
+The hydrophobic layer over the other end of the sand grain would repel water.
+This layer would convert standard sand from strongly attracting water molecules to strongly repelling them.49